himiklab/yii2-recaptcha-widget/README.md

-            'on' => ['default'],  // array of scenarios where the validation should run (optional) 'except' => [], // array of scenarios where the validation should not run (optional) 'guestsOnly' => false,  // valdation only for guests? if false also users will be checked 'uncheckMessage' => 'Please confirm that you are not a bot.'
+            'on' => ['default'],  // array of scenarios where the validation should run (optional) 'except' => [], // array of scenarios where the validation should not run (optional) 'guestsOnly' => false,  // valdation only for guests? if false also users will be checked 'uncheckedMessage' => 'Please confirm that you are not a bot.'
         ],
       ...
     ]);